emor

 But first I’m going to start with a smooth and creamy carrot and ginger soup.
 The soup is vegan—it gets its creaminess from coconut milk.

 Either entrée will be nicely enhanced by some sautéed greens.
 Use whatever looks good at the market, or whatever tickles your fancy.
 Feel free to combine several.
 One of my favorite mixes for sautéing is mustard greens, dandelion greens, and spinach.
 Just pour a glug of good oil into a pan, add lots of chopped garlic, and then add your greens with a sprinkle of salt.
-Bear in mind that what looks like way too much will cook down to almost nothing.
+Bear in mind that, although it looks like you’ve got a mountain of greens going into the pan—greens are mostly water—they’re going to cook down to almost nothing.
+That said, they pack quite a nutritional punch, so it won’t take a lot on the plate to satisfy your vegetable cravings.

-Once they’re nicely wilted, they’re ready to serve as is, but you can gussy them up with a splash of balsamic or other flavorful vinegar, some red pepper flakes—my personal choice is Aleppo pepper for its mild heat and smoky flavor—and/or some chopped nuts.
+Once they’re nicely wilted, your greens are ready to serve as is, but you can gussy them up with a splash of balsamic or other flavorful vinegar, some red pepper flakes—my personal choice is Aleppo pepper for its mild heat and smoky flavor—and/or some chopped nuts.
+The addition of a handful of raisins or currants brings a Sicilian twist and a sweet contrast to the bitter vegetable.

-The soup is easy and fast to make.
-Both the stew and the peppers take some play-time in the kitchen, but the sides are also quick and easy.
+While the stew and the peppers take some play-time in the kitchen, the soup is quick and easy to make and the sides also come together fast.